Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

-In our `CreateTreeEntry` function we added the sorting function, to first sort all the entries, and then write them to the disk, because `git` also firstly sorts the directory and then stores them to the disk, this help in know if there is any change in the directory structure or not.
+In our `CreateTreeEntry` function we added the sorting function, to first sort all the entries, and then write them to the disk, because `git` also firstly sorts the directory and then stores them to the disk.
+This help in know if there is any change in the directory structure or not.

 ##### Design choice